Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/moderation/timeout-user.md

 :image-preview

 # Notes
-When you timeout a moderator it will re-mod the moderator when the timeout has passed.
+When you time out a moderator it will re-mod the moderator when the timeout has passed.

 ## Parameters
 ### `Type`